ElektraInitiative/libelektra/doc/dev/data-structures.md

 To change the internal cursor, it is sufficient to iterate over the `KeySet` and stop at the wanted key.
-With this technique, we can, for example, realise lookup by value, by specific metadata and by parts of the name.
+With this technique, we can, for example, realize lookup by value, by specific metadata and by parts of the name.
 Without an additional index, it is not possible that